kozlofAlex/kozlofAlex/README.md

 </br></br></br>

 ### :microphone: About me
-A Data engineer passionate about Data Science :bar_chart:.
 I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
 I am a Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:

-- 🌱 I’m currently pursuing **Masters in Data Analytics Engineering at Northeastern University, Boston**
-- ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
-- :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
-- 💬 Talk to me about Formula 1 :racing_car:, Memes, Anime, Movies 🎥, Genshin Impact 🎮, Amateur Photography 📸
-- 🔭 I’m currently working on:
+- 🏢 I'm currently working at **Worklife**
+- 🚀 I use daily:
+- 💻 I work using:
+- ⚙️ I also use and work:
+- 🌱 Learning all about:
+- ⚡️ Fun fact: I'm a huge fan of Iron Man, I love to eat and travel

 ### 🛠 &nbsp; Skills